 "By combining multiple modalities into one treatment, practitioners can enhance their clinical results and help their clients take the stress out of self care by maximizing their time," says Stefanie DiLibero, founder of Gotham Wellness, a center that offers cosmetic acupuncture with add-ons like facial cupping, LED light treatment, and microcurrent stimulation.
 Facialist Ildi Pekar agrees, noting that "by utilizing effective natural techniques along with modern technology, we can provide results for common skin concerns and repair your glow with a customized nurturing experience."

-I must admit I’ve had the thought during regular facials that I could mimic the same thing at home in my own bathroom—but because high-tech facials accelerate the the results you’re looking for (which isn’t exactly something you can do at home) I really feel like they’re a good way to get bang for your buck.
-“Adding on extra high-tech machines can help you achieve an accelerated and more long-lasting result,” says Pekar, who uses a plethora of add-ons from microcurrent machines (to tone) to oxygen therapy (to revitalize) and radio frequency (to tighten).
+I must admit I've had the thought during regular facials that I could mimic the same thing at home in my own bathroom—especially because facial steamers are so widely accessible.
+But because high-tech facials accelerate the the results you're looking for (which isn't exactly something you can do at home) I really feel like they're a good way to get bang for your buck.
+"Adding on extra high-tech machines can help you achieve an accelerated and more long-lasting result," says Pekar, who uses a plethora of add-ons from microcurrent machines (to tone) to oxygen therapy (to revitalize) and radio frequency (to tighten).